 Saudi’s Ministry of Hajj offers services to 7 mln Umrah visitors in 2022

-Saudi Arabia’s Ministry of Hajj and Umrah offered services to seven million Umrah visitors during 2022, including four million to people with Umrah visas.
+Saudi Arabia’s Ministry of Hajj and Umrah offered services to seven million Umrah visitors during 2022, including four million worshipers with Umrah visas.

 In a report, the ministry also said it released 13 awareness guides for pilgrims in 14 different languages as well as the Umrah comprehensive guide, which helped advise Umrah performers of all religious, medical, and procedural information before their arrival, state news agency SPA announced on Thursday.